 And there is none like unto Him.

-There are immense inequalities in terms of Jesus Christ for Christians and Muslims.
-Nevertheless, both believers accept Jesus Christ, a messenger of God Almighty to humanity, a beautiful common ground that we can celebrate.
-Here are the commonalities of Christians and Muslims’ belief of Jesus Christ.
+There are immense inequalities in terms of Jesus for Christians and Muslims.
+Nevertheless, both believers accept Jesus, a messenger of God Almighty to humanity, a beautiful common ground that we can celebrate.
+Here are the commonalities between Christians’ and Muslims’ belief in Jesus.

 Jesus (‘Isa in Islam) is a messenger and a prophet of God.